News: October 2024...

 Ron.

 [ By the way, if you find my music available for free or cheap anywhere else on the web, it’s either a second hand CD or more likely it’s pirated !!!
 Copyright to some means nothing I’m afraid.
 So if you have any respect the vast amount of effort, time and money artists spend practicing, creating and distributing their music, please don’t steal it!
-For me, I am not rich, so without some kind of income from music, it gets very hard to finance future albums].
+For me, I am not rich, so without some kind of income from music, it is increasingly harder to produce and distribute music].

 Site: General Information...